tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 if `some_var` and `another_var` *alias*---if they are different names that refer to the same object.

 We can sometimes answer that question directly, but often it's cheaper to compute an approximate answer: *could* they even alias?
-It's possible that `some_var` and `another_var` have different types, meaning that they (as long as you have strict aliasing) by definition represent different locations.
+It's possible that `some_var` and `another_var` have different types, meaning that (as long as you have strict aliasing) the `Load` and `Store` operations that implement these reads and writes by definition touch different locations.
 And if they look at disjoint locations, there need not be any explicit order enforced.

 Different compilers keep track of this information differently.
 The null effect